Trailer (vehicle): Construction

 Construction trailers are mobile structures (trailers) used to accommodate temporary offices, dining facilities and storage of building materials during construction projects.
-The trailers are equipped with radios for communication.
+The trailers may be equipped with radios for communication.

 Travel

 Popular campers use lightweight trailers, aerodynamic trailers that can be towed by a small car, such as the BMW Air Camper.
 They are built to be lower than the tow vehicle, minimizing drag.

 Others range from two-axle campers that can be pulled by most mid-sized pickups to trailers that are as long as the host country's law allows for drivers without special permits.
 Larger campers tend to be fully integrated recreational vehicles, which often are used to tow single-axle dolly trailers to allow the users to bring small cars on their travels.

 Teardrop

 Semi

 A semi-trailer is a trailer without a front axle.
 A large proportion of its weight is supported either by a road tractor or by a detachable front axle assembly known as a dolly.
 A semi-trailer is normally equipped with legs, called "landing gear", which can be lowered to support it when it is uncoupled.
 In the United States, a single trailer cannot exceed a length of 57 ft 0 in on interstate highways (unless a special permit is granted), although it is possible to link two smaller trailers together to a maximum length of 63 ft 0 in.

 Semi-trailers vary considerably in design, ranging from open-topped grain haulers through Tautliners to normal-looking but refrigerated 13 ft 6 in x 53 ft 0 in enclosures ("reefers").
 Many semi-trailers are part of semi-trailer trucks.
 Other types of semi-trailers include dry vans, flatbeds and chassis.

 Many commercial organizations choose to rent or lease semi-trailer equipment rather than own their own semi-trailers, to free up capital and to keep trailer debt from appearing on their balance sheet.